POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 - :samp:`filepath`: this is the path to the associated h5 file; if the file exists, the initializer will load the contained `PSyGrid` object
-- :samp:`verbose`: this is a boolean indicating whether detailed output should be given when calling functions of the :samp:`PSyGrid` object
+- :samp:`verbose`: this is a boolean indicating whether detailed output should be, given when calling functions of the :samp:`PSyGrid` object

 Creating a `PSyGrid` object
 ---------------------------

 The :samp:`create` function of a :samp:`PSyGrid` object will read MESA output data into the :samp:`PSyGrid` object.
 It has a required argument, :samp:`MESA_grid_path`, which is the path to the directory containing the MESA runs.
 There are several optional arguments as well:

 .. table:: Optional arguments of the :samp:`PSyGrid` creation
     :widths: 18,10,72